What is salary sacrifice?

-Here's how it might work for someone earning £25,000 during 2017-18, where both employee and employer pay 3% of the salary into a personal pension scheme.
+Here's how it might work for someone earning £25,000 during 2019-20, where employees pay 5%, and employers pay 3% of the salary into a personal pension scheme.
 This reflects the amount you'll pay under auto-enrolment from April 2019.

 The employer cuts the amount paid in salary by £1,000 but makes a corresponding additional contribution to the employee's pension fund.

 While the thought of giving up £1,000 may sound like a lot of money, over the course of a year you'll be losing less than £70 a month (as a basic-rate payer) - it could make a significant difference to your pension pot when you come to retire.

 Childcare vouchers and salary sacrifice

-Some employers allow parents to exchange part of their salary for tax-free childcare vouchers - though this scheme is set to close to new applicants in October 2018, but existing claimants can continue to use the service for as long as their employer offers it, or until they change jobs.
+Some employers allow parents to exchange part of their salary for tax-free childcare vouchers - this scheme closed to new applicants in October 2018, but existing claimants can continue to use the service for as long as their employer offers it, or until they change jobs.